-The therapy uses a tube to apply steam on the prostate glands.
-The steam can shrink up the glands by two thirds.
+The therapy uses a tube to apply steam to the prostate glands.
+The steam can shrink up the glands by two-thirds.
 In addition, this approach has fewer side effects and takes less than 15 minutes.

-This procedure can allow patients to go home the same day with very less downtime in contrast to the cauterization technique, which requires hospitalization for at least 3 days.
+This procedure can allow patients to go home the same day with very little downtime in contrast to the cauterization technique, which requires hospitalization for at least 3 days.

 Prof Hashim Ahmed who is behind the ingenious technique said: “I wanted to remove some harm we cause with treatment.
 “It’s less invasive and has fewer side effects.
 It could improve thousands of lives.”
 The surgeon, of London’s Imperial College NHS Trust, hopes it will be widely used.